llmcloud24/de.KCD-Summer-School-2024/Day_4/03-Certification/README.md

 * If you cloned our Summer School repository, you can `cd` into the `Day_4/03-Certification` folder
 * Then run `docker compose up --build` and it should work out of the box
-* If you visit <your VM's IP> in your browser with the SOCKS proxy, you will see an NPM page
+* If you visit <your VM's FLOATING IP> in your browser with the SOCKS proxy, you will see a page indicating that Nginx Proxy Manager is installed and running.
-* You can also access the web page in your browser with the SOCKS proxy at `<your VM's IP>:81` with the user `admin@example.com` and password `changeme`
+* You can also access the web page in your browser with the SOCKS proxy at `<your VM's FLOATING IP>:81` with the user `admin@example.com` and password `changeme`.
+This page is not exposed and is only accessible from your VM's floating IP.
-* If your SOCKS proxy or browser does not work, you can also try to do `curl localhost:80` or `curl localhost:81` and look for the mentions related to Nginx Proxy Manager.
+* If your SOCKS proxy or browser does not work, you can also try to do `curl localhost:80` or `curl localhost:81` and look for the mentions related to Nginx Proxy Manager just to get confirmation that you did everything correctly.